RobinSchmidt/RS-MET/ReadMe.txt

 distribution with some additions of my own.
 These additions are my own juce "modules" and these are the ones, on which all the actual products are based.
-The rapt module (Rob's Audio Processing Templates) is a template based library with rather low level DSP code and it has no dependencies whatsoever (not even on juce_core).
-The rosic module (Rob's Signal Processing Classes), which depends only on rapt, is a bit more high-level and more convenient and often already facilitates easy integration of the code into plugins. rapt and rosic - although being written as juce modules - do not depend in any way on juce.
+The rapt module (Rob's Audio Processing Templates) is a template based library with rather low level code for math, number crunching and signal processing.
+It has no dependencies whatsoever (not even on juce_core).
+The rosic module (Rob's Signal Processing Classes), which depends only on rapt, is a bit more high-level and more convenient to use and even includes some framework'ish stuff (like thread-synchronization, polyphonic voice-management, etc.) to facilitate easy integration of the code into plugins. rapt and rosic - although being written as juce modules - do not depend in any way on juce.
 They can be used in their own right and/or combined with other frameworks. jura_framework is my juce-based GUI and plugin framework and jura_processors is the glue that ties together the DSP code from rapt/rosic with the jura_framework based GUI code into actual plugins or sub-modules of plugins (such as oscillators, filters, effects, etc.).

 The most important project that can actually be built by itself is in:
 Products/AudioPlugins/ToolChain/